alihuber/gundog/README.md

 # Gundog

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/gundog`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Lightweight background processor framework for RabbitMQ & Rails applications, based on [bunny](http://rubybunny.info), [serverengine](https://github.com/fluent/serverengine) and [celluloid](https://celluloid.io).

+## Design goals
+  - Make all RabbitMQ-related stuff persistent/durable by default
+  - Small API, make queue naming etc. automatic
+  - Wrap any async actions in database transactions by default
+  - Take care of connection pool issues with ActiveRecord by default
+  - Use as less as possible internal RabbitMQ/Bunny APIs or headers

-## Installation
+## Installation & usage

-Add this line to your application's Gemfile:
+Add this line to your Rails application's Gemfile:

 ```ruby
 gem 'gundog'